Baronage of Scotland: History

-Baronies are now fully "floating" meaning that they are detached from land and can be freely assigned or bequeathed.
-If a baron dies intestate, the dignity is inherited according to the pre-1964 rules of succession, preserved for titles and dignities by the Succession (Scotland) Act 1964.
-The Court of the Lord Lyon, as the heraldic authority of Scotland, continues to regulate the heraldic aspects of baronies.
-The holder of a barony may petition the Lyon Court for a grant of arms and is entitled to bear the appropriate helm and additaments befitting the dignity.
-However, the Lyon Court has no jurisdiction over the legal assignation of baronies, which is a matter of civil law.
+Since 2000, baronies are thus "floating" dignities, capable of being assigned by their holder or bequeathed by will.
+Where a baron dies intestate, the dignity is inherited under the pre-1964 rules of succession, which the Succession (Scotland) Act 1964 preserved for titles and dignities.
+The Court of the Lord Lyon retains jurisdiction over the heraldic aspects of baronies; a holder may petition for a grant of arms and for the appropriate baronial additaments.
+The Court has no jurisdiction over the legal assignation of baronies, which is a matter of civil law.